OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 }
 ```

-We're not going to spend yet more time explaining how it works under the hood, but the answer is essentially a lot of bit masking to get types+values in and out.
+We're not going to spend yet more time explaining how it works in detail under the hood, but the answer is a lot of bit masking to get types and values in and out.
-To properly give credit, this NaN boxing implementation wasn't my work but was in fact written by [the original som-rs author](https://polomack.eu/) though never merged properly.
+To give proper credit, this NaN boxing implementation wasn't my work but was in fact written by [the original som-rs author](https://polomack.eu/) though never merged properly.
 I did much tweaking to adapt it to my som-rs fork for the extra performance, but the core logic is still the same as his.

-Now the question is: a slot is a double pointer.
-If our value is a `u64` from which you can extract a pointer, how do you make a slot to that hidden pointer?
+Now the question is: a slot is a pointer to a pointer.
+If our value is a `u64` from which you can extract a hidden pointer, how do you make a reference to that pointer?

 Well... we *can* get the pointer out of the `Value` and into a local variable, and make a `SimpleSlot` from a pointer to that local variable.
 Sure: